golemfactory/golem-docs/src/pages/docs/creators/ray/outbound.md

 ## Conclussion

 In this article you:
-- learned about the theory of accessing the Internet with Ray on Golem
+- learned the basics of accessing arbitrary external URLs with Ray on Golem
-- learned that by default we allow whitelisted domains
+- learned about the domain whitelists used by the providers
 - experimented with an example showing how to access files hosted on IPFS.

-In case of any questions or pieces of feedback please don't hesitate to reach out to us (on [`#Ray on Golem` discord channel](https://chat.golem.network/)).
+Should you have any questions or feedback please don't hesitate to reach out to us (on [`#Ray on Golem` discord channel](https://chat.golem.network/)).

 We are also very interested in learning about your use cases, and willing to help you get the needed domains whitelisted.